 - the support group: This is for people who are unable to return to work due to their illness or disability.

-Contribution-based ESA is based on National Insurance contributions and is taxable.
+New style ESA is based on National Insurance contributions and is taxable.
 It may be reduced if you have a private pension or you’re claiming other benefits.
-You might also be eligible for income-related ESA that can give you extra amounts depending on your circumstances, such as your age or if your care for someone.
-Income-related ESA isn’t taxable.
+You might also be eligible for Universal Credit that can pay extra amounts depending on your circumstances, such as if you care for someone.